chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 Because the documentation is lacking, many are encouraged to ask their questions on the `#purescript` channel in the FP Slack.
 Many have greatly benefited from the quick answers they receive.

+There are two issues with this approach:
+1. Such answers cannot be easily found because they are hidden in a chatroom's length conversation.
-However, these questions and their answers do not persist.
+2. These questions and their answers do not persist.
 After so much time, Slack will delete them.

-Thus, the same questions get re-answered
+Thus, people with the same already-answered questions can't find their answers.
+They ask the same questions and receive the same answers.
+This takes time away from other contributors and developers.

+@chexxor has made some effort to address these issues by cross-posting such discussions in the Discourse forum.
+This accounts for the second issue.

+However, the format is poor.
+One must read through a (sometimes) lengthy conversation to find the answer.
+Contrast that with an SO question and answer that appears in a Google search.

 ### What Exactly are FP's "Best Practices"